-Every qualified citizen has a right to vote, but too many people do not have a fair opportunity to cast ballots, so we’re working to amend Connecticut’s Constitution to permit early voting.
-We also support expansion of automatic voter registration, to add qualified citizens to the voter rolls when they do business with any state agency; those who don’t wish to register, can opt-out.
+Every qualified citizen has a right to vote, but too many people do not have a fair opportunity to cast ballots, so we’re working to amend Connecticut’s Constitution to permit early voting and “no excuse” absentee voting (voting by mail or via secure ballot drop box).
+We support expansion of automatic voter registration, to add qualified citizens to the voter rolls when they do business with any state agency; those who don’t wish to register can opt-out.

-Automatic Voter Registration makes commonsense updates to modernize our registration system so more eligible Americans can register, vote, and make themselves heard, while at the same time safeguarding our elections with better technology.
+Automatic Voter Registration modernizes our registration system so more eligible Americans can register, vote, and make themselves heard–while at the same time safeguarding our elections with better technology.

-Early voting would help many citizens that face challenges when attempting to cast their ballot on Election Day.
+Early Voting and No Excuse Absentee Voting would help many citizens that face challenges when attempting to cast their ballot on Election Day.